lxc/linuxcontainers.org/content/lxd/getting-started-openstack.md

 ## LXD images for OpenStack

-LXD does not support the use of the qcow2 image format used for KVM; LXD requires use of "raw" filesystem archive based images.
-Canonical publish Ubuntu images of the required format:
+LXD requires use of 'raw' images that are generally to be installed onto a block device, such as a disk partition or an LVM volume.
+Canonical publishes raw images of Ubuntu for various arches (arm64, armhf, i386, amd64, ppc64el).
+These can be imported similarly to the following example, that imports an amd64 Ubuntu trusty image:

     glance image-create --name="trusty" --public --progress \
         --container-format=bare --disk-format=raw \